-Of course, Apple's last iPad Pro launch was the reveal of the iPad Pro 9.7, back in March 2016.
-Which means we're likely to see some fresh new professional Apple tablets launched in the first half of 2017 too.
+Apple's last iPad Pro launch before 2017 was the reveal of the iPad Pro 9.7, back in March 2016.
+Which is why no-one was surprised when Apple finally revealed its new 10.5-inch Pro tablet at WWDC 2017.

 When will Apple launch a new iPhone?

 The next iPhone launch will probably reveal the iPhone 7s and 7s Plus, or the iPhone 8 and 8 Plus depending on Apple's choice of names.

 You can expect Apple to launch its next iPhone in Autumn 2017, more specifically around September of next year.
 So if you're thinking of upgrading to the iPhone 7, you don't have to worry about it being obsolete or out of date any time soon.

 Of course, we reckon you should only upgrade to the iPhone 7 or iPhone 7 Plus if you haven't got an Apple phone from the last couple of years.
 But that's a whole other debate.